IREN LAWSUIT ALERT: Levi & Korsinsky Notifies Iris Energy Limited Investors Of A Class Action Lawsuit And Upcoming Deadline

-Korsinsky, LLP notifies investors in Iris energy Limited ("Iris Energy" or the "Company") (NASDAQ: IREN ) of a class action securities lawsuit.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Nov.
+04, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Iris energy Limited ("Iris Energy" or the "Company") (NASDAQ: IREN) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Iris Energy investors who were adversely affected by alleged securities fraud between June 23, 2023 and July 11, 2024.
 Follow the LINK below to get more information and be contacted by a member of our team: